JamesIves/github-pages-deploy-action/README.md

 ```

 > **Warning**
-> If you do not supply the action with an access token or an SSH key, you must access your repositories settings and provide `Read and Write Permissions` to the provided `GITHUB_TOKEN`, otherwise you'll potentailly run into permission issues.
+> If you do not supply the action with an access token or an SSH key, you must access your repositories settings and provide `Read and Write Permissions` to the provided `GITHUB_TOKEN`, otherwise you'll potentially run into permission issues.
 Alternatively you can set the following in your workflow file to grant the action the permissions it needs.

 ```yml
 permissions: